 Introduction

 A Ship’s Master has an obligation in SOLAS regulation V/34 to plan their passage from berth to berth.
-This Product Specification allows integrated under keel clearance management information to be for usersa.
+This Product Specification allows integrated under keel clearance management information to be provided for users by a UKCM service.

 <Provide a general introduction regarding the intent and use of this product specification